 As long ago as the 13th century, a Verdun confectioner first had the idea to coat almonds in sugar to preserve their flavour.
-The Verdun region of Lorraine is still renowned for the finest dragees today.
+The Verdun region of Lorraine is still renowned for the finest dragées today.
 Be warned though – eat one or two and you won’t be able to stop!
-Although we no longer stock this product, we offer roasted almond chatines.
-They're equally moreish!
+Our roasted almond chatines, coated in praline and dusted with cocoa powder, are equally moreish!

 Tourists have travelled to Montelimar since the 18th century to experience this region’s gourmet delicacy, nougat.
 Montelimar nougat is made by artisans, using almonds, locally sourced honey and egg whites to create a light confection that melts in the mouth.

 Montelimar nougat recipes are passed from father to son through family generations.
 Recipes vary to include pistachios, hazelnuts, macadamia nuts or walnuts and even finely sliced fruits glacés.
-It’s a world apart from anything you may have experienced at a British seaside, and I highly recommend it.
+It’s a world apart from anything you may have experienced at a British seaside, and definitely worth a try!

-The combination of sea-salt and caramel is definitely ‘on trend’ just now!
+The combination of sea-salt and caramel is always a winner!
 There’s no doubt it provides a wonderful contrast on the palate, with sea salt complementing caramel’s sweetness perfectly, creating a near savoury taste.

 Look for caramels and caramel-filled chocolates made with Guérande sea salt and Brittany butter using traditional artisan methods.
 They may cost a little more, but they’re definitely worth it.

 Visit our website to explore our full range of luxury chocolates and French confiserie.